Updated: January 3, 2025

 In a city filled with great historic neighborhoods, Wyman Heights is one that always stood out to me due to its unique setting.
 Located in the hills north of Florence, the area was once referred to as Omaha’s “Black Forest”.
 Overlooking the Missouri River below, the area is steeped in history as it once served as home to Indigenous Tribes and is located near the fur trading post established by Nebraska’s first European settler, Manuel Lisa, in 1812.

 The neighborhood was founded by Realtor Henry F. Wyman in 1926.
-Henry came from a well-connected family as his grandfather, William Wells Wyman, settled in Omaha shortly after its founding in 1855 and was appointed postmaster in 1855.
-He later established the Omaha Times newspaper and served on the city council.
-Henry’s father, Albert Uriah Wyman, served as the 12th and 14th Treasurer of the United States and established South Omaha National Bank.
+Henry came from a well-connected family as his grandfather, William Wells Wyman, settled in Omaha shortly after its founding in 1855.
+He was appointed postmaster in 1855 and later established the Omaha Times newspaper and served on the city council.
+Henry’s father, Albert Uriah Wyman, served as the Treasurer of the United States and established South Omaha National Bank.

 Prior to the establishment of these homes, Henry was busy acquiring land in the area.
 By 1905, he purchased the southeast portion of what was then Florence Heights.
 Over the next 20 years, he purchased more than 80 acres of land.

 After re-platting the land in 1926 with the intent of selling the plots for a premium, he was contacted by the University of Omaha (current day University of Nebraska at Omaha) who sought the land to build a new campus.
-Representatives of the university suggested this site because it was located just outside the city limits but still within easy reach of downtown.
-It was also suggested that the beauty of the wooded hills and its views offered the potential for a campus with large appeal.
-Ultimately, the university considered the land to be too expensive and would relocate to 60th and Dodge in 1938.
+Representatives of the university suggested the site for its wooded hills, views, and proximity to downtown, but ultimately considered the land too expensive and relocated to 60th and Dodge in 1938.

 Several months later, Henry was ready to fulfill his dream of making Wyman Heights one of the best neighborhoods in all of Omaha and put 76 lots on the market.
 The expectation was that each home would cost between $10,000 and $15,000.
 The neighborhood took the shape of a horseshoe, with Ferry Street on its southern edge serving as the open end.
 The neighborhood stretched north up the hill where Main Street (present day 30th Street) ended and intersected 5th Street (present day 29th Street).
 As expected, the lots were highly desired due to their sweeping views, mature trees and proximity to the streetcar line offering easy access downtown.

-An advertisement from Tukey & Sons Realtor’s claimed that such a wonderful tract of land had never been placed on the market in Omaha.
+An advertisement from Tukey & Sons Realtors claimed that such a wonderful tract of land had never been placed on the market in Omaha.
 As a result, the neighborhood drew significant interest with more than 5,000 people visiting.
-16 people purchased lots while additional land was donated to the City of Omaha in 1920 with the stipulation that it be used as a bird and game refuge.
+16 people purchased lots while additional land was donated to the city with the stipulation that it be used as a bird and game refuge.

 On the site of his old home, Henry built a new 10-room, 4 ½ bath home which he also named “Woodney”.
 When it was finished in 1927, the Omaha World-Herald referred to it as “one of Omaha’s newest and loveliest suburban places.”